School & Social Life

 PinteresT

 Halloween—a time for tricks, treats, and… sensory overload?
 If you’re raising a child with sensory sensitivities, you know that traditional Halloween costumes can be a recipe for meltdowns.
 Itchy fabrics, overwhelming accessories, and costumes that are too hot or too cold can present many sensory issues for kiddos like this.
-But, Halloween should be fun for all kids, especially those with sensory processing disorder.
+But, Halloween should be fun for all kids, especially those with sensory processing challenges.
 I’m here to share my sensory-friendly Halloween guide and costume tips for all ages, so you can enjoy the holiday and create magical memories (without losing your cool).

 Making Sensory Friendly Halloween Costumes Fun for All